 100% of implementation in disadvantaged communities should be from businesses located in those communities (trades – HVAC contractors, insulation contractors, Direct Install)

-If the trades don’t exist in a particular community, then have to be developed.
+If the trades don’t exist in a particular community, then they need to be developed.

-Help form coalition of diverse, small and “local” (to CalEnvironscreen communities) organization who can represent and work to build capacity in these communities.
+Help form coalition of diverse, small and “local” (to CalEnviroScreen communities) organization who can represent and work to build capacity in these communities.

+3/18 meeting notes (this will be included in mtg summary but not final report):

+Consensus?: Yes/No

+Suggested improvements (redline recommendation above directly if all Members agree to the change):

+Alternative text (specify lead proponent(s)):

+General notes (especially on areas of concern and/or implementation/next steps) – integrate into recommendation above directly if all Members agree – otherwise this will most likely be captured in mtg summary not final report:

-Section 5: Facilitation Recommendations
+Section 5: Facilitation

-Working Group: Please read the recommendations in the table below carefully.
-Come prepared to explain anything you disagree with and a suggested improvement (or alternative).
+3/16 note to Working Group: We are unlikely to get to Facilitation, so I’ve redrafted this text as it would appear assuming we run out of time to cover this topic.

-5.1 Background
+5.1 Overview

 The Working Group did not have time to refine or fully flesh out recommendations on Facilitation.
 Recommendations prioritized but not discussed by the full Working Group, can be found in Appendix 5.

-5.2 Recommendations

-Facilitation Recommendation #1: TBD based on discussions at final meeting